vaibhavmantri/Github-Automation/README.md

 ```
 https://github.com/vaibhavmantri1/Github-Automation.git
 ```
-3. Now run command prompt or powershell on the folder and run the following command.<br>
+3. Now run command prompt or powershell on the folder and run the following command.
 <b>For Windows</b>
 ```
 python application.py